Understanding hip dysplasia in babies

 DDH is usually diagnosed shortly after birth, but can also appear later in life.
 Parents and caregivers should keep an eye out for the common signs and symptoms of DDH.
 If concerned, please speak to your GP.

-DDH is usually diagnosed during an ultrasound or x-ray.
-An ultrasound is recommended for infants aged four months or under while an x-ray is recommended for children aged between four to six months.
+DDH is usually diagnosed with an ultrasound or x-ray.
+Ultrasound is recommended for infants six months or younger while X-ray is preferred for children older than six months.

 How common is hip dysplasia in babies?

-Hip dysplasia is very common in Australia.
-On average, one in 100 children requires treatment for hip dysplasia in Australia.
+Hip dysplasia is common in Australia, affecting about one in 100 children.
 It is more prevalent in first-borns and females.

 What is the most common management of a newborn with hip dysplasia?